 Add Strength Training

 Muscles lose their tone faster with age.
-So you should add good strength training to your walking and cardio workouts.
+So you should add good strength training or yoga HIIT to your walking and cardio workouts.
 This will help you build muscle and speed up your metabolism if your weight loss has slowed down.

 One of the great benefits of the keto diet is losing weight without losing muscle mass and effectively engaging in strength training.
 They will help you fight insulin resistance and age-related hormonal changes in your body.
 The more muscle mass you have, the better your body reacts to insulin.
 That’s why strength training is so beneficial for women in their 50s.
 Don’t be alarmed if, after your first workouts, you see a couple of extra pounds on the scales.
 This is how the body reacts to increased stress and provokes slight swelling.
 They will go away, and you will see your weight decrease again.